adamsilver/kitty-form-validator/README.md

 		message: "Passwords need to match"
 	}]);

-## Grunt

 ## What about reacting to submit, blur, change events?

-This is project specific so this component leaves that up to you but you will almost definitely need some code that listens for the submit event, roughly like this:
+This is project-specific so this component leaves this functionality at your discretion.
+I may well be releasing an additional (bower) component that does this for you.
+But for now, you will definitely need some code that looks roughly like:

 	var formElement = ...;
 	var loginValidator = new kitty.FormValidator(formElement);